-9.4 EMPLOYEES' TAX DEDUCTION
+7.4 EMPLOYEES' TAX DEDUCTION

-Paragraph 2(1), 2(2), 2(4), 2(5)(c), 3 and 7 of the 4th Schedule Section 7B of the Income Tax Act
+Paragraphs 2(1), 2(2), 2(4), 2(5)(c), 3 and 7 of the Fourth Schedule Section 7B

-Employees' Tax must be deducted from any amount that is paid by way of remuneration.
+Employees' tax must be deducted from any amount that is paid by way of remuneration

-Amount on which Employees' Tax is deductible
+Amount on which employees' tax is deductible

-The Employees' Tax deduction is calculated on the balance of remuneration after the deduction of all allowable deductions (i.e. pension fund contributions, RAF contributions, income protection policy premiums, donations and medical scheme contributions (for a taxpayer who is 65 years of age or older).
+Employees' tax deduction is calculated on the balance of remuneration after the deduction of all allowable deductions (i.e. pension fund contributions, RAF contribution, income protection policy premiums and donations).

-Voluntary additional Employees' Tax deduction
+Voluntary additional employees' tax deduction

-- An employer may deduct a greater amount of Employees' Tax on receipt of a written request from an employee. - For various reasons, employees may find that they have to pay in fairly large amounts upon receipt of their assessments.
-To reduce the amount payable on assessment or avoid having to pay in an additional amount, such employees may request (in writing) their employers to deduct from their remuneration a greater amount of Employees' Tax than is required.
+- An employer may deduct a greater amount of employees' tax on receipt of a written request from an employee. - For various reasons, employees may find that they have to pay in fairly large amounts upon receipt of their assessments.
+To reduce the amount payable on assessment or avoid having to pay in an additional amount, such employees may request (in writing) their employers to deduct from their remuneration a greater amount of employees' tax than is required.